stormasm/nunotes/discord.md

+### the source command is going away

+Summary of a breaking change moving forward.

+This change will most likely land the release after the August 16th release next week.

+In the past you could use the keyword source for scripts with custom commands, aliases, and environment variables

+Moving forward this will no longer be the case.

+source-env will be for environment variables use will be for custom commands and aliases

 ### Note on Lazy Dataframes

 Lazy frames are a collection of operations done in a dataframe that are not executed until you collect on them.